Omnicrola/Dragonstar/dragonstar-system.md

 There are 3 types of Standard Loot Boxes that can be bought with stars, and a Dragon Loot Box that can only be bought with Dragon Tokens.

 ### Special Achievements
 Special achievements are awarded during the End of Day Procedure.
-Some of their effects apply immediately, and some of them can be saved as Rewards for another day.
-Here is the list of possible achievements.
+Some of their effects apply immediately, and some of them can be saved as Items for another day.
+Some achievements can only be earned by earning other achievements.
+The list of possible achievements is located in Appendix F.
-* **Streak Bonus**: Complete all tasks for 3 consecutive days = +2 bonus stars per task on day 4
-* **Streak Master**: Complete all tasks for 7 consecutive days = Nova Amplifier💫
-* **Ultra Streak**: Complete all tasks for 14 consecutive days = Supernova Amplifier🌟
-* **Early Riser**: Complete all Daily Maintenance tasks before 12 noon = ALL tasks completed that day each get +1 star
-* **Clearly Consistent**: Complete all scheduled tasks for a day = Next day, 1 random task gets 2x stars during the End of Day Procedure
-* **Category Mastery**: Complete 5 tasks in same category in the same day = +10 bonus stars for that day
-* **Time Lord**: Complete 3 tasks in the Scheduling category in the same day = Receive bonus stars equal to the numerical value of the current day of the week (minimum 1)
-* **Tireless**: Complete 2 or more Dragon Tasks in the same day = +10 stars for that day
-* **Dragon Ward**: Complete a full week (7 days) without creating any new Dragon Tasks = Earn +10 bonus stars for that day, and a 🐉 Dragon Token
-* **Dragon Slayer** : When completing any Dragon Task:
-  * Receive original stars plus applicable bonus (max +3)
-  * Earn a 🐉 Dragon Token, which can be used to buy Dragon Loot Boxes
-* **Proactive Maintenence** : Complete 2 or more Self-Care tasks when a Negative Status Effect is NOT active = **Healing Aura✨**
-* **Rigorous Protection** : Complete at least 1 Self-Care task per day for 5 consecutive days when a Negative Status Effect is NOT active = **Regeneration Burst🛡️**
-* **Tachyon Skip** : Complete any number of tasks after having no Quest Log for the previous day = Tomorrow get +10 stars ⭐ at the beginning of the day.

 ## Dragon's Hoard System (Delayed Tasks)
 If a task is not completed on a given day, it becomes a Dragon Task.
 Each day it is delayed, its rewards change according to the list below.